SEPENT SHEEP SLAUGHTER: This wouldn't be believable without all this data, now it's proven.

-https://odysee.com/@CoryBarbee:8/Recording--95:2 Quotation from original video description…."This video cuts tot the chase of the current scamdemic and the coming mark of the beast."
+"This video cuts tot the chase of the current scamdemic and the coming mark of the beast."
+(From Jonathan's original description)************************* *************************

 FREE email alerts of the most important BANNED videos in the world